 This is St Brecan’s Church located in St Columb’s Park was described as ‘the oldest building in Derry’.
 It was commissioned by Redmond O’Gallagher – The Bishop of Derry, around 1600.
-Recently however, a base of a Round Tower was ‘discovered’ in plain view in the grounds of Lumeni College (formerly St. Columb’s College) which dates back to the 10th century!
-The church is named after St Brecan who was an early missionary bishop from the west of Ireland and was possibly the son of a king from Munster.
+Recently, however, a base of a Round Tower was ‘discovered’ in plain view on the grounds of Lumeni College (formerly St. Columb’s College) which dates back to the 10th century!
+The church is named after St Brecan who was an early missionary bishop from the West of Ireland and was possibly the son of a king from Munster.
 He established a church on the Aran Islands before moving north.
-He was reputed to have written down prophesies about future wars and the coming of foreigners from England.
-He was reputedly well travelled and well educated in European affairs and is also known as the Bishop of Ardbraccan in Donegal.
+He was reputed to have written down prophecies about future wars and the coming of foreigners from England.
+He was reputedly well traveled and well educated in European affairs and is also known as the Bishop of Ardbraccan in Donegal.
 St Brecan has 2 feast days, celebrated on the 1st of May and also on the 6th of December.